Daanoz/ha-google-photos/README.md

 ### Lovelace wall panel

 You can combine this integration with the [lovelace-wallpanel](https://github.com/j-a-n/lovelace-wallpanel) (min version 4.8) extension by [j-a-n](https://github.com/j-a-n) to show your photos as a screensaver on your dashboards.
+For the best results set the crop mode of the album to [Crop](#crop) or [Combine images](#combine-images).

 Home Assistant Dashboard configuration yaml (raw config):
 ```yaml